tdunham19/OrbiSeq/README.md

 - Premade Reference Sequences
 	- There are premade reference files for Bluetongue virus (BTV) and Epizootic hemorrhagic disease virus (EHDV).
 More information on the creation of these references can be found in [cite publication].
 		- The reference files for BTV and EHDV can be found in ./reference/BTV and ./reference/EHDV respectively.
-- Custom Reference Sequences
+- User Included Reference Sequences
 	- The user is also able to upload their own custom reference file.
 	- When uploading custom reference sequences the user must ensure that the file is formatted correctly.
 It should be formatted as: segment#_sample_id (ex. s1_Genbank_Acession).
 Additionally there should be NO BLANK LINES throughout the document.

 ## Output files

 - The pipeline outputs a consensus sequence, alignment, and variant calling files.
 The files are located in the following results directories:
+	- Consensus sequence:
-	- Consensus sequence: {sample_id}_new_draft_seqs.fa in ./results/final
+		- ivar: {sample_id}_new_draft_seqs.fa in ./results/final OR {sample_id}.ivar_consensus.fasta in ./results/concatenate
+		- viral consensus: {sample_id}.viral_consensus.fasta in ./results/concatenate
 	- Final alignment: {sample_id}_new_draft_seq.sam file in ./results/bowtie2 OR ./results/minimap2
-	- Variant calling: {sample_id}.vcf file in ./results/bcftools/

 ## Workflow Steps

 ### Illumina workflow
-- Preprocessing of input reads : Stenglein Lab read_preprocessing pipeline
+- Preprocessing and quality assessment of input reads : Stenglein Lab read_preprocessing pipeline
 	- Optional collapse duplicate reads
 - Align input reads to large Orbi RefSeq : bowtie2 build & align
-- Process files : samtools
 - Choose best 10 segments from initial alignment
 - Align input reads to best10 RefSeq : bowtie2 build & align
-- Process files : samtools & bcftools
-- Create consensus sequence : bcftools consensus
+- Call variants & create consensus sequences: iVar & ViralConsensus
 - Align input reads to final consensus sequence : bowtie2 build & align
-- Call variants against final consensus sequence: bcftools mpileup

 ### Nanopore workflow
+- Quality assessment of input reads : PycoQC
 - Align input reads to large Orbi RefSeq : minimap2 align
-- Process files : samtools
 - Choose best 10 segments from initial alignment
 - Align input reads to best10 RefSeq : minimap2 align
-- Process files : samtools & bcftools
-- Create consensus sequence : bcftools consensus
+- Call variants & create consensus sequences: iVar & ViralConsensus
 - Align input reads to final consensus sequence : minimap2 align
-- Call variants against final consensus sequence: bcftools mpileup

 These workflows take advantage of nf-core [modules](https://nf-co.re/modules) for many of these components and the overall [nf-core](https://nf-co.re/) design philosophy.

-Additionally, the illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing).
+The illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing).
+Both workflows take advantage of the iVar package [iVar](https://github.com/andersen-lab/ivar?tab=readme-ov-file) and ViralConsensus tool [ViralConsensus](https://github.com/niemasd/ViralConsensus).

 ## Running the Pipeline